 Beginning in 2002, Ford Motor Company began planting sunflowers (and later other crops) at a number of their properties around Dearborn.
 This is a guide to the latest locations and crops.

-Please note that as of 2010, these fields are now posted “no trespassing” so should only be viewed from public roads.
+Most fields are posted “no trespassing” so should only be viewed from public roads.
 RRBO has permission from Ford security to survey them.

 2. Southwest corner of Southfield Freeway (M-39) service drive and Hubbard.
-See 1.
+As of fall 2016, mowed and mostly unproductive.

 3. In front of Ford World Headquarters on Michigan Avenue.
 Sunflowers, bisected by a double row of trees.